Mercedes-Maybach S 650 Launched At Auto Expo 2018 At Rs 1.94 Crore

 The new flagship Maybach S 650 replaces the S 600 in the country

 The Mercedes-Maybach has been launched in India at a starting price of Rs 1.94 crore to Rs 2.73 crores (ex-showroom).
-Introduced at the ongoing Auto Expo 2018, the luxury saloon is offered in two variant- the starting S560 and the top-spec S650.
-Various design elements of the S 650, for instance its headlamp design, are based on the new S-Class.
+Introduced at the ongoing Auto Expo 2018, the luxury saloon is offered in two variants - the starting S560 and the top-spec S650.
+Various design elements of the S650, for instance its headlamp design, are based on the new S-Class.

 Under the bonnet of the Maybach S 650 is a twin-turbo 6.0-litre V12 petrol engine which pumps out massive power of 629PS and a huge torque figure of 1001Nm.
 With those figures the Maybach S 650 becomes the most powerful Merc to grace Indian roads yet.
 The limousine gets a 7-speed automatic gearbox and has rear-wheel drive.